AntiMinefort/Skripts/README.md

 Go into your plugins
 If you have skript installed in your plugins go there Then go into skripts again
-Upload or drag the `join.sk` file into skripts
+Upload or drag the `file.sk` file into skripts
 Run the server and your good to go

 # Version 0.0.1